-creating an information model that defines concepts required for standardizing the control and monitoring of NSFs, and from the information model create data models.
+Creating an information model that defines concepts required for standardizing the control and monitoring of NSFs, and from the information model create data models.
 (The information model will be used to get early agreement on key technical points.)

-creating a capability registry (at IANA) that enables the characteristics and behavior of NSFs to be specified using a vendor-neutral vocabulary without requiring the NSFs themselves to be standardized.
+Creating a capability registry (at IANA) that enables the characteristics and behavior of NSFs to be specified using a vendor-neutral vocabulary without requiring the NSFs themselves to be standardized.

-define the requirements for an I2NSF protocol to pass this traffic.
-(Hopefully re-using existing protocols.)
+Defining the requirements for an I2NSF protocol to pass this traffic.
+(Ideally by re-using existing protocols.)

 The flow-filtering configuration and management must fit into the existing security area's work plan.
-This section considers how the I2NSF fits into the security area work under way in the SACM (security automation and control), DOTS (DDoS Open Threat Signalling), and MILE (Management Incident Lightweight Exchange).
+This section considers how the I2NSF fits into the security area work under way in the SACM (Security Automation and Continuous Monitoring), DOTS (DDoS Open Threat Signalling), and MILE (Management Incident Lightweight Exchange).